merll/docker-map/docs/guide/containers/maps.rst

 This also performs a brief integrity check, which can be deactivated by passing ``check_integrity=False`` and repeated any time later with :meth:`~dockermap.map.container.ContainerMap.check_integrity`.

 A :class:`~dockermap.map.client.MappingDockerClient` instance finally applies the container map to a Docker client.
-Due to needed additional functionality in the process of creating and running containers, the latter must be an instance of :class:`~dockermap.map.base.DockerClientWrapper`.
+This can be a an instance of the Docker Remove API client.
+For added logging and additional functionality, using an instance of :class:`~dockermap.map.base.DockerClientWrapper` is recommended.
 Details of these implementations are described in :ref:`container_client`.

 .. _container_map_example: